rackerlabs/support-how-to/content/managed-operations/upload-an-ssl-certificate-to-a-sitecore-custom-domain.md

 - Signed by a trusted CA (no private CA servers).

-- Contains a private key.
+- Contain a private key.

 - Created for key exchange, and exported to a .PFX file.

-- Uses a minimum of 2048-bit encryption.
+- Use a minimum of 2048-bit encryption.

 - Have a subject name that matches the custom domain it needs to secure.
 To secure multiple domains with one certificate, you need to use a wildcard name (for example, *.contoso.com*) or specify subjectAltName values.